programmingpioneer/ProgrammingPioneer/README.md

-# Hi there 👋, I’m Sufyan
+# Hi there 👋, I’m Sufyan Khan

 ## About Me
-I’m an aspiring Software Engineer passionate about building **real-world projects** with **C++, Python, and JavaScript**.
+I am an FSc-level student with a strong interest in software development and programming.
+I have basic, hands-on exposure to **C++, Python, HTML, and CSS**, and I regularly use development tools such as **Git, GitHub, and Visual Studio Code** to manage and practice my work.

-I enjoy **problem-solving, learning new technologies**, and turning ideas into working software.
+I have completed a **C++ programming certificate**, which helped me build a clear understanding of core programming concepts including variables, data types, conditional statements, loops, and functions.
+To reinforce my learning, I practice by creating small projects that focus on logic building and problem-solving rather than complexity.

-Currently preparing for **CODE University 2026 intake** to take my coding journey to the next level. 🚀
+Although I am at an early stage in my journey, I am consistent in my efforts and serious about improving my technical skills step by step.
+I value clarity, discipline, and continuous learning, and I aim to develop a strong foundation that will support more advanced studies in the future.

 ---